BitD-Philly/bitd-philly.github.io/all_collections/_npcs/joseph_woodward.md

 # Background

 About two decades prior to the founding of the Nameless, Joseph Woodward and his wive, Robin "Bo" Woodward, were living in a small community in the Deathlands surrounding the Imperial City.
-He left the homestead around the same time as the birth of their [first child](sizzle) for unknown reasons.
+He left the homestead for unknown reasons around the same time as the birth of their [first child](sizzle).

 Joseph arrived in Duskvol as the CEO the [Seventh Tower Consortium](seventh-tower-consortium) to spearhead the opening of the Duskvol branch.
 The details of how Joseph joined the Seventh Tower and his rise to executive leadership are currently unknown.